61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Stock up on Games (and save space!)

-It’s good to build up a camper specific set of things overtime, so get your games at the Dollar Tree so you don’t have to worry about transferring things back and forth after every trip.
+It’s good to build up a camper specific set of things overtime, so get your camping games at the Dollar Tree so you don’t have to worry about transferring things back and forth after every trip.
 Tresha C. recommended to also head to the school section and pick up some of the zip pouches for condensed storage.

 easy game storage hack for camping